Mitochondrial disease diagnosis in the UK: symptom… - The Lily Foundation

 A specific genetic diagnosis is now central to diagnosis for mitochondrial disease.
 It can clarify prognosis, inform surveillance and treatment choices, guide eligibility for clinical trials and help families consider reproductive options.
 It also connects patients to the right research and support networks.

-Gene panels targeting nuclear and mitochondrial DNA, and modern sequencing techniques including whole exome and whole genome sequencing, can identify the underlying variant in many patients.
+Gene panels targeting nuclear and mitochondrial DNA, and modern sequencing techniques, including whole genome sequencing, can identify the underlying variant in many patients.
 Mitochondrial DNA testing may be done in blood, urine or muscle.

 In addition to genetic testing, doctors can use a range of other tests to help them diagnose mitochondrial disease.